jvanasco/pyramid_session_redis/README.md

 Prior Branch Details
 ____________________

-The 1.2.x branch and earlier are largely "drop-in-replacement" compatible with Eric Rasmussen's `pyramid_redis_sessions` as-is.
+The 1.2.x branch and earlier are largely a "drop-in-replacement" compatible with Eric Rasmussen's `pyramid_redis_sessions` as-is.
 If you are migrating from that project and do not want to upgrade code, you should pin your install of this library to `pyramid_session_redis<=1.3.0` or `pyramid_session_redis<1.3`.

 The 1.4.x branch and later have several design changes and are not a drop-in